 Our operations are substantially affected by federal, state and local laws and regulations.
 In particular, the production of oil and natural gas is subject to regulation under a wide range of local, state and federal statutes, rules, orders and regulations.
 Federal, state and local statutes and regulations require permits for drilling operations, drilling bonds and reports concerning operations.
-The State of Texas has regulations governing environmental and conservation matters, including provisions for the pooling of oil and natural gas properties, the permitting of allocation wells, the establishment of maximum allowable rates of production from oil and natural gas wells (including the proration of production to the market demand for oil, NGL and natural gas), the regulations is to limit the amount of oil, NGL and natural gas that we can produce from our wells and to limit the number of wells.
-The effect of these regulations is to limit the amount of oil, NGL and natural gas that we can produce from our wells and to limit the number of wells or the locations at which we can drill, although we can apply for exceptions to such regulations or to have reductions.
+The State of Texas has regulations governing environmental and conservation matters, including provisions for the pooling of oil and natural gas properties, the permitting of allocation wells, the establishment of maximum allowable rates of production from oil and natural gas wells (including the proration of production to the market demand for oil, NGL and natural gas), the regulation of well spacing, the handling and disposing or discharge of waste materials and plugging and abandonment of wells.
+The effect of these regulations is to limit the amount of oil, NGL and natural gas that we can produce from our wells and to limit the number of wells or the locations at which we can drill, although we can apply for exceptions to such regulations or to have reductions in well spacing.
+Moreover, Texas imposes a production or severance tax with respect to the production and sale of oil, NGL and natural gas within its jurisdiction.
 Texas further regulates drilling and operating activities by requiring, among other things, permits for the drilling of wells, maintaining bonding requirements in order to drill or operate wells, and regulating the location of wells, the method of drilling and casing wells, the surface use and restoration of properties upon which wells are drilled and the plugging and abandonment of wells.
 The failure to comply with these rules and regulations can result in substantial penalties.
-Our competitors in the oil and natural gas industry are subject to the same regulatory requirements and regulations can result in substantial penalties.
-Our competitors in the oil and natural gas industry are subject to the same regulatory requirements and regulations can result in substantial penalties.
+Our competitors in the oil and natural gas industry are subject to the same regulatory requirements and restrictions that affect our operations.